Other sections in Chaplaincy:

 The users of the facilities and rooms are asked to ensure the following principles and processes are followed with respect to the room bookings, care of the facilities, safeguarding, insurances and food preparation and service.

 All rooms are to be booked through the Chaplaincy Centre office.
 In the first instance, please contact the Chaplaincy Centre Administrator so we can assess your needs.
 You should then download the Chaplaincy Room Booking Form, which you will need to fill in and send back to the Chaplaincy Centre Administrator.

 Charges will be reviewed annually.

 The lead person for all bookings will be asked to confirm compliance with the following policies:

-Where an external speaker is to be present at an event in room booked in the Chaplaincy Centre, a speaker’s form is to be completed.
+Where an external speaker is to be present at an event in room booked in the Chaplaincy Centre, an External Speakers process - form and guidance is to be completed.
 This form needs to be undertaken 10 working days prior to use of the rooms to allow university approval processes to be followed.
-The Speaker’s form is submitted to the office of the Director of Strategy and Quality for review.
+The Speaker’s form is submitted to the office of the Director of Strategic Planning and Governance for review.